-Red Rage Black Gum Nyssa sylvatica 'Haymanred'
+Black Gum Nyssa sylvatica

-Height: 35 feet

-Spread: 20 feet
+Height: 40 feet Spread: 25 feet

-Sunlight: ○ ●
+Sunlight: O

-Hardiness Zone: 4a
+Hardiness Zone: 4b

 Other Names: Tupelo, Black Tupelo, Sour Gum, Pepperidge

 Description:

-A glorious native variety producing bold red new foliage that matures to dark green that is highly glossy, then a fiery scarlet-orange in fall; develops a broad pyramidal habit of growth; needs moist, organic, acidic soils, intolerant of urban pollution

-Ornamental Features

-Red Rage Black Gum is primarily valued in the landscape for its distinctively pyramidal habit of growth.
-It has forest green deciduous foliage which emerges red in spring.
-The glossy pointy leaves turn an outstanding scarlet in the fall.
+One of the most spectacular and reliable fall coloring trees, turning brilliant shades of red and orange, and a very neat, pyramidal habit of growth; very particular about its growing conditions, needs organic, acidic soils, intolerant of urban pollution Ornamental Features Black Gum is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has forest green deciduous foliage.
+The glossy pointy leaves turn an outstanding crimson in the fall.
 The furrowed black bark adds an interesting dimension to the landscape.

-Landscape Attributes

-Red Rage Black Gum is a deciduous tree with a strong central leader and a distinctive and refined pyramidal form.
+Landscape Attributes Black Gum is a deciduous tree with a strong central leader and a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a relatively low maintenance tree, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
 It has no significant negative characteristics.

-Red Rage Black Gum is recommended for the following landscape applications;
+Black Gum is recommended for the following landscape applications; - Accent - Shade - Vertical Accent

-- Accent

-- Shade

-- Vertical Accent

-Red Rage Black Gum in fall Photo courtesy of NetPS Plant Finder
+Black Gum in fall Photo courtesy of NetPS Plant Finder